magento/devdocs/guides/v2.2/extension-dev-guide/plugins.md

 Classes and interfaces that are implementations of or inherit from classes that have plugins will also inherit plugins from the parent class.

 Magento uses plugins defined in the global scope when the system is in a specific area (i.e. frontend, backend, etc).
-You can also extend or override these global plugin configuration via an area's `di.xml`.
+You can extend or override these global plugin configurations with an area's `di.xml` file.

 For example, the developer can disable a global plugin in the [backend](https://glossary.magento.com/backend) area by disabling it in the specific `di.xml` file for the backend area.